GameDriver-io/gdio.unity_api.doc/gdio.unity_api.v2/CoApiClient/StartVideoRecording.md

 # CoApiClient.StartVideoRecording method (3 of 3)

-Start a video recording of the game's screen.
-Using a specific screen position to center the capture around.
+Use this function to start a video recording of the screen space viewport.
+Optionally center the video capture on a specific screen position.

 ```csharp
 public IEnumerator<bool> StartVideoRecording(Vector2 centerOnPosition, float imageScale = 1,